cvklein/wisdom-of-crowds/docs/wisdom_of_crowds.py.md

 is_mk_observer(v, m, k)
 ```

-is_mk_observer: checks if the vertex v is an (m,k)-observer as defined by (Sullivan et al., 2020)  optimized clique-finding algo by CVK
+is_mk_observer: checks if the vertex v is an (m,k)-observer as defined by (Sullivan et al., 2020);  optimized clique-finding algo by CVK.